601 Delaware Street Plant

 Open questions

-- What did peak-operation interior photography look like?
-Features catalogs the 1932 plant build at occupancy; surviving in-house photographs from the 1940s–1960s peak-operation period are limited to a handful of newspaper feature shots (notably the 1959 “Top Coffee Plant” Light page on the Hoffmann-Hayman page).
+What did peak-operation interior photography look like?
+Partially expanded (2026-05-21).
+Features catalogs the 1932 plant build at occupancy; documented newspaper interior shots from the 1940s–1960s peak-operation period now include: (a) the 22 May 1949 San Antonio Light “$315 Million Output Predicted” McNeel business feature (HH-CLIP-1949-0002), which prints a documentary photograph of about 70 H&H Coffee Co. employees demonstrating quick milling, weighing, and packaging of fine coffees inside the 601 Delaware plant on the occasion of the San Antonio Manufacturers Association annual dinner (held at the plant the Tuesday before, 17 May 1949); and (b) the 1959 “Top Coffee Plant” Light feature on the Hoffmann-Hayman page.
+The 1949 photo is the earliest documented workforce-line interior shot from the Delaware Street era and the only one taken during the late-G. P. Menger / pre-Continental period.
 Research angles: San Antonio Light / Express photo morgues (Trinity University archives, UTSA Institute of Texan Cultures); Sanborn fire insurance maps showing machinery layout; private employee snapshots if any surviving worker families can be reached.

 See also